radiantlogic-v8/documentation-new/documentation/use-cases/onprem-entraidsync.md

 In a later step, you will use the application details from your registered Entra ID application to create a second application using `AzureADInitialization.exe` provided by RadiantOne Identity Data Management.

-### Setting Up the Sync
+## Steps to set up the synchronization

-#### 1. Configure On-Prem AD as a Data Source
+### 1. Configure On-Prem AD as a Data Source

-##### a.
+#### a.
 Create an Active Directory Data Source

-* Open the **Control Panel** in Identity Data Management and navigate to `Settings > LDAP Data Sources`.
+1. Open the **Control Panel** in Identity Data Management and navigate to `Settings > LDAP Data Sources`.
-* Click the **Add** button to add a new LDAP data source that points to your **Active Directory** domain controller.
+2. Click the **Add** button to add a new LDAP data source that points to your **Active Directory** domain controller.
 An example is shown below:

    ![Image of LDAP data source](Media/img-2.png)

-* Provide all the details that are required, test the connection, and save your changes.
+3. Provide all the details that are required, test the connection, and save your changes.
 Use secure bind credentials with read access to the targeted user objects.
 The image below shows an example for reference:

    ![Image of LDAP data source details](Media/img-3.png)

-##### b.
+#### b.
 Configure LDAP Proxy Naming Context for Your AD

-* Under Directory Namespace, create a new LDAP proxy naming context using the AD data source.
+1. Under Directory Namespace, create a new LDAP proxy naming context using the AD data source.
 For example, the image below shows a proxy      name “adproxy” that points to a sample AD data source named “ad35” that was created in step a.
 Names can be customized.

     ![Image of LDAP proxy naming context](Media/img-4.png)

-* In the **Remote Base DN**, click **Browse**, specify the scope, and click **OK**.
+2. In the **Remote Base DN**, click **Browse**, specify the scope, and click **OK**.

     ![Image of Base DN selection for proxy view](Media/img-5.png)

-* In the Objects tab, ensure the object class associated with your user accounts in Active Directory (e.g., user) is added to the Primary Objects section.
+3. In the Objects tab, ensure the object class associated with your user accounts in Active Directory (e.g., user) is added to the Primary Objects section.
 If not present, click the Add button to include it.

     ![Image of Primary object addition](Media/img-6.png)

-* At the bottom of the **Objects** tab, click **Edit** next to **Define Computed Attributes**.
+4. At the bottom of the **Objects** tab, click **Edit** next to **Define Computed Attributes**.
    - Click **Add** and enter the following:
      - **Name**: `userPassword`
      - **Function**: Click **Function**, select `getADPassword()`, click **OK**